beam-workshop2025/beam-workshop2025.github.io/README.md

-The Official Site for the First Workshop on Expanding Horizons in AI Benchmarking: Multimodal Approaches at CVPR 2025.
+The Official Site for the First Workshop on Benchmarking and Expanding AI Multimodal Approaches.